 The types of projects below are ways in which YIF assisted SMEs:

-- Small Innovation Project (SIP) – short projects, no more than 3 months duration, and enabling access of up to £10k support, for example working on a prototype new product or service offering to grow existing customers and attract new ones.
+- Small Innovation Project (SIP) – short projects, no more than 3 months duration, and enabling business loan access of up to £10k support, for example working on a prototype new product or service offering to grow existing customers and attract new ones.

 - Research & Development Project (RDP) – longer term projects – ideally 6 to 12 months in length, enabling access of up to £31k support, for example developing a new, improved product, service or production and delivery process to open up new markets, retain and grow customers or attract new customers to your business.